alffox/around-the-world/README.md

 ## Technical details

-The app is optimized for being used on mobile devices
+- The app is optimized for being used on mobile devices.
+- The backend will run at: https://dashboard.heroku.com/apps/around-the-world-backend.
+If you wish to replace this, edit https://github.com/alffox/around-the-world-jquery/blob/master/js/app.js#L1

 ### Browser's compatibility